mahuntington/panpsychism/projects/project_03/README.md

 # Project Week

 ## Attendance
-You are required to be present by 10:00 am EDT each day during the project.
+You are required to be present by 10:00 am EDT and again at 2:30 pm EDT each day during the project.

 ## Standups
 We will have student-run stand-ups each morning at 10:15 am EDT where you will answer the following questions: